xstone93/xstone93.github.io/README.md

+# Alexander Steinmaurer - Academic Website

-# Me in a nutshell
+## Me in a nutshell

 I'm **Alex Steinmaurer**, a computer scientist, educator, and researcher from Upper Austria.
 I currently work at [IT:U Austria](https://it-u.at/), a newly established interdisciplinary university in Linz with the goal of transforming learning and science.